VsIG-official/Study-Projects/CSHARP.md

     - Braces may be omitted only if the body of *every* block associated with an `if`/`else if`/.../`else` compound statement is placed on a single line.
 19. Make all internal and private types static or sealed unless derivation from them is required.
 As with any implementation detail, they can be changed if/when derivation is required in the future.

-An [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) has been provided at the root of the runtime repository, enabling C# auto-formatting conforming to the above guidelines.
+An [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) has been provided at the root of this repository, enabling C# auto-formatting conforming to the above guidelines. (and was reworked a little, 'cause not every item was there)

-We also use the [.NET Codeformatter Tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time, the tool automatically fixes the code base to conform to the guidelines outlined above.
+(as for Me, it's outdated) We also use the [.NET Codeformatter Tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time, the tool automatically fixes the code base to conform to the guidelines outlined above.

 ### Example File: